Instructions Reference

 #Multiple Merge Keys

-Like xsl:sort, you can have multiple xsl:merge-key elements for compound keys.
-They are evaluated in order — the first is the primary key, the second is the tiebreaker:
+Like xsl:sort, xsl:merge-key supports multiple elements for compound keys.
+The processor evaluates them in order: the first is the primary key, and the second is the tiebreaker:

 <xsl:merge-source name="transactions"